-The club licence applicant must submit a declaration by management to DBU in which the person with the power to sign on behalf of the club discloses whether the club has any overdue payables pertaining to transfer activities up to 31 December of the year preceding the club licence season.
+The club licence applicant must submit a declaration by management to DBU in which the person with the power to sign on behalf of the club discloses whether the club has any overdue payables pertaining to transfer activities up to 28 February preceding the licence season.
 The club licence applicant must submit to DBU a specification of any payables due.
-The declaration must be submitted on 31 March 2021 and must at the same date be uploaded in KlubOffice.
+The declaration must be submitted on 31 March 2023 and must at the same date be uploaded in KlubOffice.
 Please use the declaration as at 31 March available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga/.

-10.5.5 No overdue payables in respect of employees
+10.5.6 No overdue payables in respect of employees

-The club licence applicant must prove that as at 31 March preceding the club licence season it has no overdue payables (as defined in Annex VIII) in respect of its employees as a result of contractual or legal obligations that arose prior to the previous 31 December.
+1. The club licence applicant must prove that as at 31 March preceding the club licence season it has no overdue payables (as defined in Annex H) in respect of its employees as a result of contractual or legal obligations that arose prior to 28 February preceding the licence season.

-The club licence applicant must also submit to DBU a statement from management in which the person authorised to sign on behalf of the club discloses whether the club has overdue payables pertaining to its employees undertaken prior to 31 December the year preceding the club licence season.
+The club licence applicant must also submit to DBU a statement from management in which the person authorised to sign on behalf of the club discloses whether the club has overdue payables pertaining to its employees undertaken prior to 28 February preceding the licence season.
 The declaration must be uploaded in the electronic system on 31 March.
 The declaration is therefore not to be submitted along with the rest of the material included in chapter 10, as this material is submitted at an earlier stage.